(Updated Oct. 10, 2018)

-Xarelto, the blood thinner manufactured by Bayer and marketed by Janssen Pharmaceuticals (subsidiary of Johnson & Johnson), has been linked to thousands of adverse events and fatalities among patients.
-The medication was approved by the FDA in 2011 as a superior alternative to anticoagulants like warfarin, and has since been prescribed to more than 23 million patients worldwide.
-However, Xarelto is linked to a high risk of excessive bleeding, without an antidote to stop it.
+Xarelto, the blood thinner manufactured by Bayer and marketed by Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson), has been linked to thousands of adverse events and fatalities among patients.
+The medication was approved by the FDA in 2011 as a superior alternative to anticoagulants like warfarin, and has since been prescribed more than 36 million times in the U.S. However, Xarelto is linked to a high risk of excessive bleeding, and until 2018, there was no antidote to stop it.

-More than 7,000 Xarelto personal injury and wrongful death lawsuits await trial in a pending MDL in Louisiana federal court.
-Bellwether cases will begin trial February 2017.
+Thousands of Xarelto personal injury and wrongful death lawsuits await trial in a pending MDL in Louisiana federal court.

 The complaints allege that Janssen Pharmaceuticals failed to warn clients about the severe side effects of taking Xarelto, including excessive bleeding which the drug has no antidote for.

-A Philadelphia mass tort program includes nearly 1,000 cases awaiting trial.
+A Philadelphia mass tort program includes more than 1,900 cases awaiting trial.
 Similar to the Louisiana MDL, lawsuits accuse Janssen Pharmaceuticals of failure to warn and putting patients at risk of uncontrollable bleeding.

 $2.37 Billion Actos Settlement (2015)